emyeuheo/cold.image/README.md

 # cold.image
-C's Image Lib
+An simple image processing lib

-For learning algorithm
+For learning algorithm purpose

-Highly recommend not using in real project
+Highly recommend not using in real project ( very slow :( )